camtrees/camtrees.github.io/README.md

 This repository holds files required to build this CAMTREES Database Website.

-All pages use Jekyll and the 'Just the Docs' Jekyll template.
+Pages use Jekyll and the 'Just the Docs' Jekyll template.

-Only CAMTREES Database Admins will be interested in this repository.
+Except for Database Tables pages.
+Those use a 'nil' layout so the html table is as large as possible.